yangyLab/optixde-site/README.md

 # OptiXDE

+**OptiXDE connects physics, algorithms, and future computing.**

-**OptiXDE** is a fast, matrix-free solver for partial differential equations, inspired by optical wave propagation and spectral operator theory.
+A fast optical-inspired, matrix-free solver for differential equations, designed for modern GPU architectures and operator-based computation.

 The core idea of OptiXDE is to reformulate elliptic and parabolic PDEs (e.g. Poisson, Helmholtz, diffusion) as **spectral propagation problems**,